Blobscan/blobscan/apps/docs/src/app/docs/codebase-overview/page.md

 ### Packages

-Here you canfind all the shared packages used by the apps is a list of all the packages used by the Blobscan apps:
+Here you can find all the shared packages used by the apps:

 | Package                                                                                                            | Description                                                                                                                                                                                                                  |
 | ------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |